-Rapid housing expansion in the village has taken place due to relatively cheap land with easy access to main roads and existing services.
+Rapid housing expansion in the Village has taken place due to relatively cheap land with easy access to main roads and existing services.
 Roche's location in the county and lower than average house prices have made it an attractive place for young families and first time buyers to settle.
-Taken together this has doubled the parish population over the past 25 years.
+Taken together this has doubled the Parish population over the past 25 years.
 Traffic growth is an even greater issue than the population growth.
-Roche is located on the B3274 which links St Austell in the south to the A30 and to Newquay and Padstow in the north.
-This channels substantial traffic through Trezaise, Roche and Victoria, acting as the main HGV route between the western communities of St Austell and the china clay to the A30.
-It is also heavily used by aggregate HGVs from St Dennis and Whitemoor.
-The most recent traffic survey in the centre of Roche averaged one HGV every minute travelling through the village over a 24 hour period.
+Roche is located on the B3274 which links St Austell in the south to the A30 and Newquay and Padstow in the north.
+This channels substantial traffic through Trezaise, Roche and Victoria, acting as the main HGV route between the western communities of St Austell and the China Clay area to the A30.
+It is also heavily used by aggregate HGVs from the west of St Austell clay areas St Dennis and Whitemoor.
+The most recent traffic survey in the centre of Roche averaged one HGV every minute travelling through the Village from 7am to 7pm.

-Planners have not always secured high quality place making and there has been too little in place to achieve high quality place making and design.
-Moreover, rapid growth has led to increased pressure on local services - for example, local school places are in short supply.
-Important green spaces have been under threat of unwelcome development.
-Traffic has increased substantially, yet safe pedestrian routes have not been achieved.
-The Neighbourhood Plan for Roche allows all these issues to be addressed (quality, location and quantity of development, safe pedestrian links, reduced traffic impacts, the preservation and enhancement of rural communities, historic buildings and features, and protecting key open spaces).
+However, planners have not always secured high quality place making here and there has been too little in place to achieve such high quality design.
+Moreover, rapid growth has led to increased pressure on local services - for example, local school places are consequently in short supply; important green spaces have been under threat of unwelcome development; traffic has increased substantially, yet safe pedestrian routes have not been achieved.

+The Neighbourhood Plan for Roche allows all these issues to be addressed (quality, location and quantity of development, safe pedestrian links, reduced traffic impacts, provision of school places, the preservation and enhancement of rural communities, historic buildings and features, and protecting key open spaces).
 It puts the community in charge of its own destiny.

-The vision for the future of Roche Parish is: 'Supporting a thriving Parish to meet local needs, and enhance its Character and Distinctiveness for a Sustainable Future'.
+The vision for the future of Roche Parish is: 'Supporting a thriving parish to meet local needs, and enhance its character and distinctiveness for a sustainable future'.